 Leaving Thessaloniki and getting back home involved another overnight layover in Istanbul.
-At this point, having done it on the way in, I felt like this would be easy.
+At this point, having done it on the way in, I felt like there would be nothing to it.

 Not so much.

-When I got to the Istanbul airport and walked up to the Turkish Airlines desk and asked for the hotel they’d be setting me up with for the night, I got a different response than I was expecting.
+When I got to the Istanbul airport and made my way to the Turkish Airlines desk and asked for the hotel room they’d be setting me up with for the night, I got a different response that I was expecting.